sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

 ## Decoding the sample image

 Provided in this toolbox is a picture of a cute dog.
 However, this dog is hiding a very secret message... can you decode it?
-This image is also included in the toolbox under images/encoded_sample.png.
+This image is also included in the toolbox under `images/encoded_sample.png`.

 ![]({% link images/toolboxes/image-steganography/encoded_sample.png %}){:width="400px" height="351px"}

-Provided in the starter code is a function called `decode_image()`.
+Provided in the starter code is a function called `decode_image`.
 The secret image was hidden in the LSB of the pixels in the red channel of the image.
 That is, the value of the LSB of each red pixel is 1 if the hidden image was 1 at that location, and 0 if the hidden image was also 0.
-Your task is to iterate though each pixel in the encoded image and set the decode_image pixel to be (0, 0, 0) or (255, 255, 255) depending on the value of that LSB.
+Your task is to iterate though each pixel in the encoded image and set the `decode_image` pixel to be (0, 0, 0) or (255, 255, 255) depending on the value of that LSB.

 You may want to look at the Python [bin](https://docs.python.org/3/library/functions.html#bin) function as you convert between integer and binary.
 Remember that bin will convert an integer to a *binary string*.
-Also, remember that you have to isolate the red_channel from the original RGB image.
-You can do this using the .split() function that PIL provides.
+Also, remember that you have to isolate the `red_channel` from the original RGB image.
+You can do this using the `.split()` method that PIL provides.

 ```python
 def decode_image(file_location):